phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 [semver-incompatible]: https://doc.rust-lang.org/stable/cargo/reference/specifying-dependencies.html#caret-requirements

 - The `p4_table_addr` field contains the recursive virtual address of the level 4 page table.
 By using this field we can avoid hardcoding the address `0o_177777_777_777_777_777_0000`.
-- The `memory_map` field is most interesting to us, since it contains a list of all memory regions and their type (i.e. unused, reserved, or other).
+- The `memory_map` field is most interesting to us since it contains a list of all memory regions and their type (i.e. unused, reserved, or other).
 -  The `package` field is an in-progress feature to bundle additional data with the bootloader.
 The implementation is not finished, so we can ignore this field for now.

 Before we use the `memory_map` field to create a proper `FrameAllocator`, we want to ensure that we can't use a `boot_info` argument of the wrong type.